Mars, Vancouver - Wednesday, September 17, 1997

 As with most visits to the land of red maple leaves a beauracratic foul-up at the border forced them to pay out over $1,000 to get in, but in they got and were greeted with a 1,500 person capacity club with one of the better sound systems of the whole tour.
 After much tweaking by sound engineer Jon Pennington the PA was soon exclaimed by the resident techs to sound better and much louder than it had ever sounded before at which point the band ran through a few songs before retiring to the hotel to prepare for the show.

-By 12:00AM the MARS was packed with lovers of electronic music that had made their way through the pouring rain to see what is rapidly becoming one of the pre-emminent electronic music bands of the nineteen nineties.
+By midnight MARS was packed with lovers of electronic music that had made their way through the pouring rain to see what is rapidly becoming one of the pre-emminent electronic music bands of the nineteen nineties.